mihawk/blog/02-login-against-active-directory/README.md

    can connect and authenticate user against ActiveDirectory, WOW :), and it is open-source, i decided to extract the code and package it [here](https://github.com/mihawk/eldap).

-  in this post, you will find out how to use [ChicagoBoss](http://www.chicagoboss.org) with an external dep, boss filter for authentification and authorization.
+  in this tutorial, you will find out how to use [ChicagoBoss](http://www.chicagoboss.org) with an external dep, boss filter for authentification and authorization.